 Bale’s exit, if he is to leave this summer, may be the most underwhelming of them all.

-If that is to be the last we see of the Welshman in Spain, it was a sad end, if not a predictable one.
+If this is to be the end of the Welshman in Spain, it is a sad end, if not a predictable one.

 There has always been a barrier between Bale and those in Madrid; not just the fans either.